Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 ### Welcome screen

-- This is the welcome screen to welcome the user to the game, ask then their name and if they like to begin.
+- This is the welcome screen to welcome the user to the game, ask them their name and if they like to begin.

 ![image of welcome screen](static/images-for-python-readme/welcome-screen-for-user.JPG)

 ### Quit message prompt

-- This is an example to show what happens when the user clicks to quit option at the beginning of the game.
+- This is an example to show what happens when the user chooses to quit at the beginning of the game.

 ![image of quit message](static/images-for-python-readme/when-user-clicks-quit.JPG)